 -Thích Nhất Hạnh

 The antioxidants in green tea may reduce inflammation in your body, yes.

 But chugging down a tall matcha latte so you can rush back to your high-stress job, what does that do to your health?

 It’s not just what you drink, it’s how you drink.

-He takes an hour to drink one cup of tea.
+He took an hour to drink one cup of tea.
 One hour.

 The Origins of Matcha Tea

 My satori (moment of enlightenment) came to me when I began researching tea ceremony and the origins of tea in Japan.

 I read that in the 12th century, a Japanese man named Myōan Eisai was studying in China.
 When he returned home to Japan, he brought back two things with him that would shape the culture of his home country for centuries to come.

 One, he returned with him a new way of making green tea, where the tea leaves were dried, ground by stone into a fine powder, and mixed with hot water using a whisk.